 What Can and Cannot be Included in Prenuptial Agreements

-Each state has its own separate laws that govern what types of property constitute separate property and what types constitute marital property (some states use "community property" laws, which often stipulate 50/50 asset splits).
 Upon separation by death or divorce, the court will separate all of the marital property according to the laws of the state.
-In order to avoid a court deciding what happens to your property attained during your marriage, you can use a prenuptial agreement.
+To avoid a court deciding what happens to your property attained during your marriage, you can use a prenuptial agreement.

 Protections Against the Other Spouse's Debts

 Without a prenup, creditors can go after the marital property even though only one spouse is the debtor.
 To avoid this, limit your debt liability in a prenuptial agreement.

 If you have children from a previous relationship and want to ensure they inherit some of your property, you can use a prenup.

 Protections To Keep Family Property in the Family

 Your prenup can specify if you have a family heirloom, family business, future inheritance, or another piece of property that you want to keep in your birth family.